 International readers of this blog should take heart that although Scotland does not have a Reformer, yet your country may have one in the Lord’s making.
 Keep your eyes open for a heaven-sent Reformer and give him prayerful and tangible support as you are able.

 Scotland did have a Reformer in the past.
 He was John Knox – and without him there might have been no Reformation in Scotland, just as proto-Reformation movements were snuffed out in other European countries by the Roman Catholic counter-Reformation.
 Scotland’s proto-reformer Patrick Hamilton was snuffed out by Roman Catholic authorities in a hastily arranged ‘show trial’ before a kangaroo court, and burned at the stake before opposition could be organised.

 This shows us that a Reformer must be 1. a man of God, 2. biblically knowledgeable, 3. strengthened and encouraged by the Holy Spirit, 4. passionate for the eternal good of people’s souls, 5. equipped with an understanding of the times and 6. have a knowledge of what needs to be done and the means of inspiring others to see the Vision and work towards it.
 What vision?

 “Thy kingdom come.
-Thy will be done in earth, as it is in heaven” Mat 6:10.
+Thy will be done on Earth, as it is in heaven” Mat 6:10.